InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: InGVIO Filter Framework

 The sliding window approach saves computational load and utilizes MSCKF updates in the recent work on invariant VIO \cite{Decoupled-RIEKF} compared to earlier works \cite{Consistent-EKF-SLAM,Exploiting-Symmetries-SLAM} which directly add landmark positions in the state. \cite{Decoupled-RIEKF} is based on \cite{OpenVINS} and most publicly-available parameter tunings of the latter project maintain a sliding window with time-duration around 1 second.
 To improve accuracy, \cite{OpenVINS} also puts lots of SLAM features tracked longer than the sliding window in the state.
 However, the anchor change of SLAM features are much more complex than MSCKF features because the former involves computing and substituting rows and columns in the total covariance matrix.
-In contrast to \cite{OpenVINS,Decoupled-RIEKF} marginalizing only the oldest clone, we propose a key-frame selection strategy in Fig. \ref{fig::keyframe_select}, where we recurrently choose two clones to marginalize in every alternate image.
-The motivations and advantages for our strategy are: (a) extending the longest baseline to almost twice compared to a sliding window method \cite{OpenVINS,Decoupled-RIEKF} with the same number of cloned poses kept; (b) compressing the dimension of sub-states related to the MSCKF updates corresponding to features contained in the two target poses compared to algorithms marginalizing more than two poses at once; (c) reducing the number of SLAM-type features to save computational expenses for anchor change due to domination of step-5 of Alg. \ref{alg::ingvio_vis_update} in visual updates; (d) automatically keeping relatively old poses without extra computation for selection compared to \cite{MSCKF-Hover}.
-It's clear that our key-frame selection algorithm is a trade-off between accuracy and complexity.
-However, its effectiveness is obvious in our InGVIO even with no feature states, which greatly accelerates the computation.
-The sequence of different types of visual updates is shown in Alg. \ref{alg::ingvio_vis_update}.
+In contrast to \cite{OpenVINS,Decoupled-RIEKF} marginalizing only the oldest clone, we propose a marginalization strategy in Fig. \ref{fig::keyframe_select}, where we recurrently choose two clones to marginalize in every alternate image.
+Every image is viewed as a key-frame to guarantee the frequency for visual updates is at least half of that of the image.
+To avoid triangulation failure in stationary motions, the features corresponding to the second-latest frame and one of the older frames are chosen to construct updates.
+The advantages for our strategy are: (a) extending the longest baseline to almost twice compared to a sliding window method \cite{OpenVINS,Decoupled-RIEKF} with the same number of cloned poses kept; (b) compressing the dimension of sub-states corresponding to features contained in the two target poses compared to algorithms marginalizing more than two poses at once; (c) cancelling SLAM-type features to reduce the dimension of the state and saving computational expenses for anchor change; (d) automatically keeping relatively old poses without extra computation for selection compared to \cite{MSCKF-Hover}.
+It's clear that our key-frame selection algorithm is a trade-off between accuracy and complexity in Table \ref{tab::compare_marg}.
+Though slight loss of accuracy happens, our proposed strategy greatly accelerates the visual fusion.
+A simplification in visual updates is acceptable because GNSS is involved, and we do not require the system runs in pure VIO mode for a long period.
+The sequence of our strategy is in Alg. \ref{alg::ingvio_vis_update}.
 The visual Jacobians corresponding to the $j$-th feature observed by the $m$-th camera pose are shown in (\ref{ingvio_visual_jacobian}) using (\ref{ingvio_boxplus}).

 ${^{c_m}}\bs{p}_{f_j}$ is the position of the $j$-th feature in the $m$-th camera frame (left camera for the stereo case, assuming $\mathbb{SE}(3)$ from the left to right camera is precisely calibrated) and $c_0$ denotes the anchored pose.
 The rest techniques including nullspace projection and QR decomposition to compress rows resemble traditional MSCKF \cite{MSCKF1.0} and thus are omitted.